vianneyfaivre/vianneyfaivre.github.io/_posts/tech/2020/2020-08-17-how-to-keep-an-angular-app-up-to-date.md

 Angular Team made it quite easy to update an Angular application from a version to another.

-They have created a dedicated website for that purpose: [https://update.angular.io](update.angular.io)
+They have created [a dedicated website](https://update.angular.io) for that purpose

 ### Useful commands